kumarabhi6385/node_exercises/README.md

 # node_exercises

-This repository is created for small task developed in Node for demonstartion purpose
+This repository is created to demonstrate node http module.